Abhiram12072003/Socia-app/README.md

 Used Redux toolkit to have state management.

 For running the project:
-Running the server:
+Running the server(set directory to server):
-  Set directory to:
-    cd server
-  Type in cmd:
     npm run start
-Running the client:
+Running the client(set directory to client):
-  Set directory to:
-    cd client
-  Type in cmd:
     npm run start